-Making crepes is not hard.
+Making crepes or pancakes is not hard.
 If you can make pancakes, you can make crepes.

 I don’t use a special crepe pan.
 I just use an ordinary non-stick frying pan.
 Actually I use two sizes.
 The small one is to make crepes which I roll in various ingredients such as ground meat or spinach etc. and have these as a meal.
 For supper I usually make the big ones and add fruit, ice cream, chocolate, or savory ones with ham, bacon, mushrooms, etc.